gt-cec/tmm-hri/README.md

 ### Challenges with VirtualHome

 For some reason, installing virtualhome ran into various problems with setuptools.
 I was instead able to modify the base package and import it as a submodule.
 I submitted pull requests to the main branch to support these changes.

+### Running the dynamic scene graph

+(optional) to pre-generate the agent visuals at each frame, run:

+`./generate_pkl_processing.sh`

+This will delete the existing pkl files for an agent (edit the .sh file to change the agent files to delete) and generate new ones for each frame.

+To run the dynamic scene graph, run:

+`python3.12 test_dsg_sim.py`

+This will open each pkl file for an agent and run the DSG on it, outputting the result plots to `visualization_frames/`.